GeorgeBPrice/Xap-Chrome-Extension/README.md

 ## Overview

 The Xap Chrome extension filters out Senior rolled job listings based on predefined keywords, allowing users to hide job posts with specific titles.
+This is a cheeky work-around to remove the Senior job spam, for job searchers who are no there yet!.
 Alternatively, you may add your own keyword filters entirely.
 The filtering is case-insensitive, so job titles are matched regardless of capitalization.
 Filters persist in local browser storage.

 ## Features